songchangeun96/HyFlexPIM/README.md

 ```

 ## 🚀 How to Run
-Launch the HyFlexPIM_llama3.ipynb notebook using Jupyter and follow each block labeled Step X.
+Launch the HyFlexPIM_llama3.ipynb (or HyFlexPIM_BERT.ipynb) notebook using Jupyter and follow each block labeled Step X.
 The steps are sequential and can be executed one by one.

 ## 🧪 Simulation Steps

 ## ✅ Step 1: Model Preparation

+## Llama3

 By default, the notebook uses the LLaMA-3.2 1B model and the PTB dataset.

-To use the LLaMA 3.2 1B model, you must have **access to the gated repository** on Hugging Face.
+To use the LLaMA 3.2 1B (or BERT) model, you must have **access to the gated repository** on Hugging Face.

 1. **Log in to Hugging Face:**
    - Visit [https://huggingface.co/login](https://huggingface.co/login) and log in with your account.